 This is great news for you if you want to take back the control cancer has taken from you and reduce your fear around this diagnosis—you are not powerless!
-This is new information in the triple-negative breast cancer community and it will help you to be an active participant in your cancer treatment and get you on your way to thriving after cancer.
+This is new information in the triple-negative breast cancer community and it will help you to be an active participant in your cancer treatment.

 Whether you are a breast cancer patient or survivor or are dealing with another type of cancer, let’s take a look at what these new studies might mean for you…

 When a cancer is diagnosed, it undergoes laboratory analysis to determine the exact type of cancer and its receptors.
 In the case of breast cancer, there are currently several different receptors that have been identified.
 These are:

 Estrogen Receptor Positive (ER+)

 - Estrogen drives the growth of this cancer so treatment includes blocking estrogen and/or shutting down production of estrogen.